aditijain2905/MovieMeter/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This is a simple app movie rating app .
+You can check reviews ,description and ratings of all the latest movies and tv series.
+Used TMDB api to get data.

 A few resources to get you started if this is your first Flutter project: